dstndstn/astrometry.net/doc/readme.rst

   If you don't have these programs installed, you must do source extraction yourself and use "xylists" rather than images as the input to solve-field.
-See SEXTRACTOR and XYLIST sections above.
+See SOURCE EXTRACTOR and XYLIST sections above.

 ERROR MESSAGES during compiling
 -------------------------------